 What is driving borrowers to get payday loans?

 Seven out of ten borrowers spend the loan proceeds on ordinary, recurring expenses (e.g., rent, mortgage, utility bills, food, or credit card bills).
 Only 16% borrowed due to an unexpected expense like a car repair or medical emergency.

-The truth is, seven out 10 Americans are strained by financial issues, such as overwhelming debt or not enough income to pay for monthly expenses.
-According to a Pew report on “The Precarious State of Family Balance Sheets”, the bottom 20% of American households could only replace nine days of income with cash savings.
+The truth is, seven out of 10 Americans are strained by financial issues, such as overwhelming debt or not enough income to pay for monthly expenses.
+According to a Pew report on “The Precarious State of Family Balance Sheets,” the bottom 20% of American households could only replace nine days of income with cash savings.

 Payday loan regulations by state